NASCAR Hall of Fame Class of 2026 ballot

 Three new members were voted in to the NASCAR Hall of Fame on May 20, 2025, from a list of nominees provided by NASCAR.
 The nominees are split into two categories, the Modern Era, and the Pioneer Era.

 The final decision was made by the NASCAR Hall of Fame voting panel, who will also decide the winner of the Landmark Award.
 A fan vote was also held from April 21 to May 18.

 Kurt Busch and Harry Gant were chosen from the Modern Era ballot, while Ray Hendrick was chosen from the Pioneer Era ballot.
-They will be officially inducted on January 23, 2026.
+They were officially inducted on January 23, 2026.

 Process

 The nominees were selected by representatives from NASCAR, the NASCAR Hall of Fame, track owners, and media.
 The 22-member Nomination Committee selects 10 nominees for the Modern Era ballot, and the Honors Committee selects the 5 nominees for the Pioneer Era ballot.

 Modern Era

 The two new nominees on the ballot are Kurt Busch and Randy Lajoie.